WamdamProject/ODM2ControlledVocabularies/README.md

 # WaMDaM Controlled Vocabularies
-A Python/Django web application and REST API for managing the WaMDaM Controlled Vocabularies.This repository contains the source code for the master controlled vocabulary registry for the Water Management Data Model (WaMDaM).
+A Python/Django web application and REST API for managing the WaMDaM Controlled Vocabularies.
+This repository contains the source code for the master controlled vocabulary registry for the Water Management Data Model (WaMDaM).
+The configuration and deployment of the original repository have been significantly changed to be much simplified and automated using Ansible and Docker.
+A developer now can configure and deploy the app many times if they wish much easier than before.

 The production Controlled Vocabulary website for WaMDaM (which uses this code) can be accessed at: http://vocabulary.wamdam.org/
 This online moderated registry aims to promote consistent terminology (i.e., Controlled Vocabularies-(CVs)) to describe water system components and their attributes across datasets, models, and users, while still retaining the native terms.
 Registering your model's native terms against these CVs will allow you to relate, query, and compare all of your water management data within a single database.